 For the rest, it is always a matter of trial and error and seeing what your baby likes.
 In the end, I would not invest too much in bottles or related cleaning equipment until you are sure which one works for you.
 And remember, you can always change, and might have to as you child grows.
 Nothing ever stays the same!

-Dr Browns Vs Philips Avent Bottle Warmers
+Dr Brown Vs Avent Bottle Warmers

 Another handy thing to have to help keep your baby happy is a baby bottle warmer.
-They all like their milk to be a similar temperature to what they are used to when breastfeeding, so being able to warm milk quickly and conveniently is the key to both your happiness in the long run.
+They all like their breast milk to be a similar temperature to what they are used to when breastfeeding, so being able to warm milk quickly and conveniently is the key to both your happiness in the long run.

 Dr Browns Bottle Warmer

-Dr Brown’s bottle warmer uses heated water in the form of steam to help quickly heat up the bottle of milk (or jar if you like) that you place inside.
-It is easy to set it up via the LCD control panel on the outside and quickly get the bottle to your preferred temperature.
+Dr Brown bottle warmer uses heated water in the form of steam to help quickly heat up the bottle of milk (or jar if you like) that you place inside.
+It is easy to set it up via the LCD control panel on the outside and quickly get the baby bottle to your preferred temperature.

 The positives of this bottle warmer are that it has a cage you use to load it, which can take quite a variety of sizes.
-The downside is that it uses indirect water heating via steam and some may find a water bath style faster and safer for their baby’s milk.
+The downside is that it uses indirect water heating via steam and some may find a water bath style faster and safer for their baby’s breast milk.

 Philips Avent Bottle Warmer

-Philips Avent bottle warmer uses a pre-defined amount of water that you add each time to circulate around the bottle and warm it evenly.
+Philips Avent bottle warmer uses a pre-defined amount of water that you add each time to circulate around the baby bottle and warm it evenly.
 It is far more gentle than other types of heaters and avoids hot spots in the liquid as a result.
 It also warms the milk quite fast, typically 3 minutes for an average bottle.